·8 min read

 Subclass 189: Skilled Independent Visa

-The 189 is the gold standard of skilled migration visas — it grants permanent residency directly with no obligations to live in a specific state or region.
+The 189 is the gold standard of skilled migration visas — permanent residency directly, with no obligation to live in a specific state or region.

 Key Features